refinedev/refine/documentation/docs/useSelect.md

 <br/>

 :::caution attention
-If you want to search in the option values you can add `filterOption` props your `<Select`> component.
+By default, `refine` does the search using the `useList` hook and passes it to the search parameter.
+If you get a problem you should check your `getList` function in your Data Provider.
+If you want to change this behavior to make client-side filtering, you can examine [this](https://ant.design/components/select/#components-select-demo-search-sort) example.
 :::

 `useSelect` uses the `useList` hook for fetching data.
 Refer to [useList](#) hook for details.